Snow inside, but hot outside as casts work on holiday shows

 FAKE SNOW EVERYWHERE

-A Victorian-theme wintery Netflix musical staring Forest Whitaker is also in production in the U.K.
+A Victorian-theme wintery Netflix original film starring Forest Whitaker is also in production in the U.K.

 “Jingle Jangle” is a magical tale about a toymaker’s set in the imaginary own of Cobbleton.
 The cast includes Keegan-Michael Key, Hugh Bonneville, Phylicia Rashad and Anika Noni Rose.